 - The cost to move these items was approximately $2,100.

-- Think about leaving these items behind and purchasing new.
+- After filing bankruptcy, review your movings expenses ahead of time.
+Think about leaving these items behind and purchasing new.
 You probably could buy brand new of all these items and spend less.

 - Go on-line and sell these items through social media, Facebook local sales are great and free https://www.facebook.com/marketplace/learn-more/selling/.

-Bankruptcy is a great way to get a fresh start but you need to take a fresh look at all your future financial decisions.
+Bankruptcy is a great way to get a fresh start.
+However, you need to take a fresh look at all your future financial decisions.

 I care about my clients’ future financial successes; call me for a free consult: https://njbankruptcylawfirms.com/contact-us/ .